 All I wanted was to enjoy a piece of cake at the birthday party, like the rest of the kids. — Gladys Gonzalez

 When she got to high school, she wanted to be able to run with her cross-country peers and not have to worry about her sugar dropping in the middle of the workout.
 She learned at a very young age that shots and poked fingers were going to be part of life, and they were.
 She had to check her sugar and give herself insulin shots between 3 and 5 times per day and watch her diet daily.

 Life after her transplant has allowed her to live a diabetes-free life, and now, Gladys can enjoy that piece of cake.

 In her mid-20’s, she noticed that her ankles were getting swollen.
 After seeing her doctor, she found out that her kidneys were starting to fail.
 She started taking medication to slow down the deterioration of her kidneys.
-By her late 20’s she had to start dialysis and the process to get on the transplant list for a kidney.
+By her early 30’s she had to start dialysis and the process to get on the transplant list for a kidney.
 Her doctors knew it would be much better for her and her new kidney if she also received a pancreas.
 On March 25, 2014, Gladys received her new kidney and pancreas, which transformed her life.

 After 20 years of shots and 2 years of dialysis, Gladys is now healthier than ever.

 I am living a second life and I celebrate my “re-birth” every 25th of March. — Gladys Gonzalez

 Her energy and gratefulness for the second chance has driven Gladys to volunteer her time with various local associations including Southwest Transplant Alliance and Donate Life Texas.
 She works out 4-6 times a week and still watches what she eats.

 I can now enjoy that piece of cake without the worry of a sugar spike! — Gladys Gonzalez